One-body dynamical correlation function of Lieb-Liniger model at finite temperature

-\end{small} where $\Psi(x,t)$ ($\Psi^{\dagger}(x,t)$) is the bosonic field operator of annihilation (creation) and $\langle \cdots \rangle_T$ stands for a statistical expectation value at finite temperature $T$.
-The standard way for evaluation of this ensemble average needs computation of the partition function, which however is extremely hard to compute for a strongly correlated system.
-It turns out this difficulty can be circumvented by means of quantum integrability.
-The saddle point state is well described by the thermodynamic Bethe ansatz equation (TBA) \cite{QISM,YY}, which can be solved once particle density and temperature is specified.
-Utilizing the TBA, we determine the distribution of the QNs, and thus the problem of ensemble expectation can be simplified, similar to the situation for the ground state.
-After inserting a completeness relation of intermediate states, the 1BDCF is further given by \begin{footnotesize}
+where $\Psi(x,t)$ ($\Psi^{\dagger}(x,t)$) is the bosonic field operator of annihilation (creation) and $\langle \cdots \rangle_T$ stands for a statistical expectation at finite temperature $T$.
+The standard treatment for this ensemble average needs computation of the partition function, which however is extremely hard to conduct for a strongly correlated system.
+It turns out this difficulty can be circumvented by means of quantum integrability, namely by the thermodynamic Bethe ansatz (TBA) equations \cite{QISM,YY,Panfil}.
+There it makes sense to speak of an ensemble that solves the TBA equations.
+These equations can be solved once the chemical potential, interaction strength, and temperature are specified.
+Meanwhile, a thermodynamic equilibrium state consists of a mixture of eigenstates sharing the same macroscopic description correspondingly.
+Therefore, it is crucial to just find one arbitrary eigenstate to represent all of the states determined by the same TBA equations.
+The problem now is simplified and similar to the ground state.
+We will call this specified eigenstate henceforth "reference state" which comes from the generating process for excited states and we will discuss it later on.
+In principle, the configuration of QNs for a reference state simultaneously depends on the interaction strength and temperature.
+For a given interaction strength $\gamma$, the higher temperature will excite more p-h pairs over the Fermi sea in the ground state; see the Supplemental Material \cite{note4SM} for how to obtain a reference state by solving the TBA equations.
+After inserting a completeness relation of intermediate states $\sum_{\{\mu\}} | \{\mu\} \rangle \langle \{\mu\} |/ \| \{\mu\} \|^2=1$, the 1BDCF is given by